vikejs/vike/README.md

 ### Server-side Routing VS Client-side Routing

-Server-side Routing (*SR*) is simple and familiar: that's how the old web (PHP, Ruby on Rails, Django, etc.) did routing, and it's easy to reason about.
-"For an HTTP request with a given URL, what page should be rendered?" &mdash; that's what SR does, that's it.
+Server-side Routing (*SR*) is simple and familiar: that's how the old web (PHP, Ruby on Rails, Django, etc.) did routing.
+It's easy to reason about: "For an HTTP request with a given URL, what page should be rendered?" &mdash; that's all what SR does, that's it.

 Client-side Routing (*CR*) is straightforward as well, however, it does add complexity to your architecture: you now have to maintain and reason about an additional second scenario.